 Once the Cr-intercalated system is exposed to molecular oxygen at 500 °C, the C1s peak related to Cr carbide disappears, while the binding energy and the FWHM of the graphitic component become very similar to those of the pristine Gr/Ni system [Fig. 2(c)].
 Hence, the process of oxidation breaks the Cr-C bonds of the carbidic layer and restores the interface between graphene and Ni.
 The attenuation of the graphitic C1s peak is ascribed to the presence of a Cr2O3 layer of about 0.4 nm on top of graphene.
-This is demonstrated by the Cr3p line centered at 43.46 eV (bottom spectrum of Fig. 2(e)) and the appearance of the O1s peak at 530.25 eV [Fig. 2(g)], in agreement with spectroscopic data for the Cr2O3/Cu(111) interface.
+This is demonstrated by the Cr3p line at 43.46 eV (bottom spectrum of Fig. 2(e)) and the appearance of the O1s peak at 530.25 eV [Fig. 2(g)], in agreement with spectroscopic data for the Cr2O3/Cu(111) interface.
 It is worth noting that the intensity of the Cr3p peak decreases upon oxidation [Fig. 2(e)], despite Cr oxide lies on the surface and Cr carbide is intercalated below graphene.
-This is a consequence of the thermal treatment during the oxidation procedure: the employed temperature (500 °C) promotes the interdiffusion of a fraction of the Cr atoms into the Ni substrate, thus resulting in a lower Cr content in the near-surface region.
-The C1s peak of Fig. 2(c) presents a component at 284.25 eV, which is not observed in Fig. 2(a,b) and the lineshape of the corresponding Ni3p core level (bottom spectrum of Fig. 2(f)) is much less defined than before oxidation.
+This is a consequence of the thermal treatment during the oxidation procedure: the employed temperature (500 °C) promotes the interdiffusion of a fraction of the Cr1s peak of Fig. 2(c) presents a component at 284.25 eV, which is not observed in Fig. 2(a,b) and the lineshape of the corresponding Ni3p core level (bottom spectrum of Fig. 2(f)) is much less defined than before oxidation.
 These features can be linked to the formation of NiO at the interface between graphene and Ni, by comparison with spectroscopic results for oxidized Gr/Ni.
 At variance with that case, the NiO content is so small that no decoupling effect is seen on the graphene valence band [see Fig. 3(c,d)].

-Fig. 2(d) reports C1s spectra for the reactive growth of 0.3 and 0.6 nm of $Cr_2O_3$ on Gr/Ni, according to the growth procedure used in Ref.
-[20].
+Fig. 2(d) reports C1s spectra for the reactive growth of 0.3 and 0.6 nm of $Cr_2O_3$ on Gr/Ni.
 The graphitic peaks and the component related to NiO are analogous to those detected in Fig. 2(c), although their relative ratio changes in favor of the second component with increasing the thickness of the Cr oxide layer.
 This observation can be associated to the duration of the reactive growth, during which oxygen can penetrate below the protective graphene layer.
-Besides NiO formation, which can be most likely controlled by varying the growth parameters, the two growth methods appear to produce equivalent systems, as also demonstrated by the following valence band analysis.
+Besides NiO formation, that can be most likely controlled by varying the growth parameters, the two growth methods appear to produce equivalent systems, as also demonstrated by the following valence band analysis.